What is breast cancer?

 Different types and subtypes of breast cancer are treated with different procedures and medications.
 Many people will have surgery, radiotherapy, chemotherapy, hormone therapy, or targeted therapy, or some combination of these.
 You may have several treatment options available for your subtype.
 If so, you should talk to your oncologist about your priorities during treatment.
 Ask about the potential side effects and their impact on quality of life, so that you and your doctor can come to a decision together.
 You could also choose to join a clinical trial, which might give access to cutting-edge new treatments.

 ‘Try to be strong.
-There are so many new treatments on offer that if found early the chances of survival are excellent.’– 2018 HealthUnlocked breast cancer survey response.
+There are so many new treatments on offer that if found early the chances of survival are excellent.’– response in 2018 HealthUnlocked breast cancer survey

 Because breast cancer uses a different combination of treatments for each person, the side effects of treatments will vary.
 Side effects of radiation can be skin reactions, fatigue, pain, and sometimes lymphedema.
 Side effects of chemotherapy vary but major effects include hair loss, nausea, “chemo-brain” or forgetfulness, and a nerve disorder called neuropathy which can cause numbness or tingling, pain and weakness.